There are many reasons to study Mandarin at Keats School, but the most mouthwatering reason is the food.

 Who knows, maybe you’ll form a lifelong friendship over an evening meal.

 Keats cafeteria uses healthy vegetables that are directly bought from farmers.
 We never use frozen meat; instead, all meat we prepare is fresh.
 We make sure to use the best oil in China to cook as well.

 These small differences make a huge difference for students.
 If you’re a vegetarian, don’t fret, we have options available for you too.

-For breakfast, we provide fresh vegetables, fruits, bread, cakes, fried rice and Yunnan rice noodles.
-We also have breakfast staples like fried eggs, yogurt, cereal, milk and coffee.
+We provide fresh vegetables, fruits, bread, cakes, fried rice, and Yunnan rice noodles for breakfast.
+We also have breakfast staples like fried eggs, yogurt, cereal, milk, and coffee.

 Keats cafeteria uses freshly roasted coffee made from Arabica beans, the most flavourful and aromatic beans.
 We freshly grind and brew this coffee every weekday morning.
 We know how important it is for you to start your study day off with a coffee, so we’re providing you with the best of the best.

 Breakfast Hours at Keats: Monday to Friday 8:00 to 8:30.